 Magnesium participates in over 300 pathways in the body and it is necessary for proper neurotransmitter function.
 It is thought that people with ADHD may have lower magnesium levels (10,11).
 Studies show that magnesium (along with vitamin B6) reduces symptoms of ADHD (12).

 Higher magnesium foods include pumpkin seeds, almonds, spinach, cashews, soybeans, chocolate, grass-fed dairy, and avocados.

 There are many types of magnesium supplements available.
 Magnesium citrate is very kid friendly (it is helpful for constipation but if too much, it may have a laxative effect).

-My preferred forms are glycinate, malate, and L-threonate as they are tolerated and absorbed well.
+Some preferred forms are glycinate, malate, and L-threonate as they are tolerated and absorbed well.
 Magnesium threonate has recently been studied to help with learning and memory (13).